-The Lower Hunter's water supplies are reliable under typical climatic conditions.
-However, they are vulnerable to drought, and water storage levels can fall quickly in prolonged periods of hot dry weather.
+While the Lower Hunter's existing water supply system performs well in typical climate conditions, it is vulnerable to drought, and water storage levels can fall quickly in prolonged periods of hot dry weather.
 The introduction of water restrictions is a key component of Hunter Water's drought response.
 Water Conservation programs that can be easily ramped up or expanded during drought are therefore necessary.